barbacbd/nautical/README.md

 # Description

-A python based web scraper (extension) that grabs the buoy data from [NOAA](https://www.ndbc.noaa.gov/).
-The scraper utilizes kml parsing and [BeautifulSoup](https://pypi.org/project/BeautifulSoup/) to parse through data found online.
-NOAA provides a single endpoint that can be formatted with the bupy name/id for easy information retrieval.
+Ahoy!
+Whether you've got your sea legs under yeh', or you're just looking to get those toes wet, you have discovered Nautical.
+Nautical contains an extension to a python based web scraper that allows users to retrieve [NOAA](https://www.ndbc.noaa.gov/) buoy information.
+Nautical also provides users with a simple interface to the [NOAA NCEI](https://www.ncei.noaa.gov/) web api.

-To view the [documentation](https://barbacbd.github.io/nautical/html/index.html) for the source code please visit this [site](https://barbacbd.github.io/nautical/html/index.html).
+Peer into that spyglass and review the [nautical documentation](https://barbacbd.github.io/nautical/html/index.html) for more information.

 # Documentation

-View the [documentation](./Documentation.md) page for more information.
+View the [documentation](user/docs/Documentation.md) page for more information.

 # Contributing

-View the [contirbution](./Contributing.md) for more information.
+View the [contirbution](user/docs/Contributing.md) for more information.

 # Building and Testing